cmmrox/rag-based-voice-assistant-poc/docs/DEVELOPMENT_TASK_PLAN.md

 The actual implementation made the following architectural decisions that differ from this plan:

-1. **No WebSocket Signaling**: Instead of WebSocket-based WebRTC signaling (`/ws/signaling`), the implementation uses HTTP POST `/api/realtime/session` to forward SDP offers to OpenAI.
+1. **REST API Communication**: The implementation uses REST API endpoints for all frontend-backend communication:
+   - SDP exchange via `POST /api/realtime/session`
+   - Function calls via `POST /api/rag/function-call`

-2. **Direct WebRTC to OpenAI**: Frontend establishes a direct WebRTC connection with OpenAI Realtime API, not through the backend.
+2. **Direct WebRTC to OpenAI**: Frontend establishes a direct WebRTC connection with OpenAI Realtime API.
+Audio streams directly between client and OpenAI (no backend forwarding).

 3. **Function Name Changed**: The function is named `rag_knowledge` instead of `search_knowledge_base`.

-4. **WebSocket for RAG Only**: WebSocket endpoint `/api/ws/events/{session_id}` is used only for RAG function call execution, not for general signaling.

-5. **Client-Side Session Management**: Sessions are managed client-side; no server-side session storage (`session_manager.py` was not implemented).
+4. **Client-Side Session Management**: Sessions are managed client-side; no server-side session storage (`session_manager.py` was not implemented).

-6. **No openai_gateway.py**: The `openai_gateway.py` module was not implemented; instead, SDP forwarding is handled directly in the routes.
+5. **No openai_gateway.py**: The `openai_gateway.py` module was not implemented; instead, SDP forwarding is handled directly in the routes.

-7. **Simplified Architecture**: The implementation is simpler than planned, focusing on core POC functionality.
+7. **Simplified Architecture**: The implementation is simpler than planned, focusing on core POC functionality with a stateless backend.

 For current architecture details, see:
 - [README.md](README.md) - Current system overview